-A great deal of the litigation in the bioeconomy concerns the interpretation of patents and other intellectual property (IP).
-Topics like freedom to operate and patent infringement can be extraordinarily complex and highly technical, sometimes turning on the interpretation of a single word in a patent claim or specification.
-Many parties involved in litigation have need for expert witnesses in matters like aquaculture, biochemicals, bioplastics, biogas production, biogas upgrading, catalysis, cellulose, feedstocks, fermentation, food ingredients, gasification, gas-to-liquids, industrial chemicals, biocarbon, biochar, activated carbons, neutraceuticals, polymers, polymer recycling, renewable diesel, renewable jet fuel, renewable chemicals, rubber, and solvents.
+A great deal of litigation in the bioeconomy concerns the interpretation of patents and other intellectual property (IP).
+Topics like the freedom to operate and patent infringement can be extraordinarily complex and highly technical, sometimes turning on the interpretation of a single word in a patent claim or specification.
+Many parties involved in the litigation have a need for expert witnesses in matters like aquaculture, biochemicals, bioplastics, biogas production, biogas upgrading, catalysis, cellulose, feedstocks, fermentation, food ingredients, gasification, gas-to-liquids, industrial chemicals, biocarbon, biochar, activated carbons, nutraceuticals, polymers, polymer recycling, renewable diesel, renewable jet fuel, renewable chemicals, rubber, and solvents.

-Intellectual property includes intangible creations of the human intellect that are defined in documentation.
-There are many types of intellectual property, and some countries recognize more than others.
-Patents are one of the best known types of IP in addition to copyrights, trademarks, and trade secrets.
+Intellectual property includes intangible creations of the human intellect that are defined in the documentation.
+There are many types of intellectual property, and some countries recognize it more than others.
+Patents are one of the best-known types of IP in addition to copyrights, trademarks, and trade secrets.
 A patent gives its owner the legal right to exclude others from making, using, selling, practicing, or importing an invention for a limited period of years, in exchange for publicly disclosing the invention.
-In most areas of the bioeconomy patents are an essential form of competitive advantage.
+In most areas of the bioeconomy patents is an essential form of competitive advantage.

 Rights for patents in the bioeconomy fall under civil law and the patent holder needs to sue someone for infringing on the patent in order to enforce his or her rights.
 Due to the complex nature of the technology described by a patent, and the particular language utilized in writing patents, very specialized expertise is required to properly interpret patent claims and specifications.
 Familiarity with the technology or product at issue as well as the legalese of the patent literature makes for an ideal expert witness in patent disputes.